eoinkelly/notes/cordova/notes.md

 ### Lifecycle methods in the plugin class

 * Each insance of the UIWebView gets an instance of the plugin object
+    * => there will be a single instance of the plugin class in memory
 * plugins are not instantiated until they are first used unless you tell `config.xml` to instantiate it on load
 * there is no _designated initializer_ for the plugin - just implement the
   `pluginInitialize` method in the class to run logic on start-up

+## Public API that the native class can implement

+* onReset -
-* onReset - run with the UIWebView navigates to a new page or refreshes (which reloads the JS)
+    * run with the UIWebView navigates to a new page or refreshes (which reloads the JS)
+* pluginInitialize
-* pluginInitialize - run when the plugin is initialized
+    * run when the plugin is initialized
 * pause
 * resume
 * handleOpenURL
 * app terminate ??

-## Files

-* CDVPlugin.(m|h)